 A typical RVHRP involves four major phases: design and planning, RV head fabrication, RV head removal and replacement, and post-installation verification and testing.
 In most cases, the RVHRP includes the provision of a temporary containment access opening.

-Management for the region, with oversight of the licensee facility purchasing or obtaining a new RV head, will make the decision to proceed with any inspections at a vendor facility after consulting with NRR management and the management for the other regions.
+Management for the region, with oversight of the licensee facility purchasing or obtaining a new RV head, will make the decision to proceed with any inspections at a vendor facility after consulting with the Office of Nuclear Reactor Regulation (NRR) management and the management for the other regions.

 The inspector(s) shall contact the NRR project manager to obtain any specific technical support from NRR.